-On this day in 1989, Nolan Ryan of the Texas Rangers becomes the first pitcher in major league history to register 5,000 career strikeouts.
+On August 22, 1989, Nolan Ryan of the Texas Rangers becomes the first pitcher in major league history to register 5,000 career strikeouts.
 Ryan would go on to rack up a total of 5,714 strikeouts, over 1,500 more than his closest competition.

 Nolan joined the Mets in 1968, and was soon a highly regarded fireballer.
 In what is often pointed to as one of the most short-sighted moves in baseball history, the Mets traded Ryan to the Angels for third baseman Jim Fregosi after the 1971 season.
 With the Angels, Ryan struck out a total of 383 batters in 1973, setting a new major league record.
 Ryan migrated to the National League after the 1979 season and pitched for the Houston Astros from 1980 to 1988.
 He then joined the American League’s Rangers prior to the 1989 season.